 I applied at Columbia’s Placement Office in Dodge Hall for a work-study New York City Urban Corps summer job.
 But the Lindsay Administration’s city government bureaucracy still didn’t have the program organized enough so that financially needy students could be assigned jobs in early June.
-So after I arrived at my parents’ apartment, I was forced to seek a job in the private sector.
+So after arriving at my parents’ apartment and quickly getting over the measles, I was forced to seek a job in the private sector.

 The job I obtained was a messenger job at Rapid Messenger Services that paid the minimum wage of $1.25 per hour.
 Rapid Messenger’s dispatching office was located at Broome St. in Lower Manhattan.
 Most of my deliveries were below 34th St. and above Canal St., between the East River and the Hudson River.
 One of the other messengers spoke as if he was mentally retarded.
 Another messenger was a well-dressed, middle-aged African-American man who wore a suit and tie and came to work with an empty briefcase.
 The dispatcher was a white man in his late 50s with white hair who wasn’t dictatorial.
 He could quickly rattle off the quickest pick-up and delivery routes for the messages or packages I was responsible for carrying and he gave me my paycheck on schedule.

 I found the messenger work too low-paying.
 But it was more interesting than doing clerical work at one skyscraper desk for seven hours a day.
 On hot days, it could be quite grueling if I had many rush deliveries or pick-ups to make.
 Yet many of the women receptionists I delivered messages and packages to seemed to feel themselves superior to messenger workers.
 Heavily made-up women in their 20s, they talked down to me or related to me in a snobbish way.